liamzdenek/stitch-fix-application/memory-bank/activeContext.md

 ## Current Status

-The system is currently in the final stages of implementation.
-All core components have been implemented, but there are still some TypeScript type errors and infrastructure integration issues to resolve.
-The next steps are to fix these issues, complete the documentation, and prepare for deployment.
+The system is now in the final stages of implementation with significant progress made.
+All core components have been implemented, the TypeScript type errors and infrastructure integration issues have been resolved, and all dependencies have been successfully installed.
+The project is now properly set up as an Nx monorepo with all the necessary dependencies and correct imports.

+The next steps are to build all packages, complete the documentation, test the functionality, and prepare for deployment to AWS.

 The system demonstrates a production-ready, highly scalable solution that addresses a key business risk for Stitch Fix.
 It showcases technical excellence through its architecture and implementation, while providing practical business value through its engagement monitoring and automated re-engagement capabilities.